 Typical Multizone Display Use

-Multizone is also ideal if there is an important message that you need to leave on the screen all the time and don't want it disappearing into the middle of a slide show of 20 pages where it would only be seen once every five minutes as would happen with a single zone screen.
+Multizone is ideal if there is an important message that you need to leave on the screen all the time and don’t want it disappearing into the middle of a slide show of 20 pages where it would only be seen once every five minutes as would happen with a single zone screen.

-Simply display the message in its own section of the screen for as long as you want while other messages around it can be constantly cycling round.
+Simply display the page in its own section of the screen for as long as you want while other messages around it can be constantly cycling round.